vfayosp/project_aidl2022/README.md

 # Project Goals

 * Apply what we learn in the post-graduate program in the medicine field
-* Build two recommender systems for drug candidates offline evaluation (allow researchers in a medical environment to predict future preferences):
+* Build two recommender systems for drug candidates:

-  *   **Protein-drug recommender**: Potential use to link a target selected for a specific disease to an existing drug.
+  *   **Protein-drug recommender**: Potential use to link a known target selected (first step in drug discovery process) for a specific disease to an existing drug.
-  *   **Drug-disease recommender**: envisioned in the field of drug repurposing or drug reposisioning.
+  *   **Drug-disease recommender**: envisioned in the field of drug repurposing or drug reposisioning (exploring the use of drugs already in place to treat other diseases).